 What’s the Difference Between a Slab Foundation and a Crawl Space Foundation?

 A slab foundation is a raised slab that the house is built on top of.
-In comparison, a crawl space foundation has exterior concrete walls (and sometimes interior support walls) that elevate the house 18 inches or more above grade, creating an accessible area beneath the house used for plumbing and wiring.
+In comparison, a crawl space foundation has exterior concrete walls (and sometimes interior support walls) that elevate the house 18 inches or more above grade, creating an accessible area beneath the house used for plumbing, wiring, or storage.

 What Are the Pros and Cons of a Slab Foundation vs. a Crawl Space Foundation?